Crystal duality and Littlewood-Richardson rule of extremal weight crystals: Introduction

 The paper is organized as follows.
 In Section 2, we review briefly the notion of crystals.
 In Section 3, we introduce a double crystal (or bicrystal) structure on binary matrices, which is our main method.
 In Section 4, we give a characterization of extremal weight crystals.
 In Section 5, we introduce the monoidal category $\mathcal{C}$, characterize its Grothendieck ring, and give a Littlewood-Richardson rule for extremal weight crystals.
-In Section 6, we study the action of $\K^\vee$ on $\K^{\rm l.w.}$ induced from that of $\mathscr{D}$ on $\mathscr{R}$ and discuss its applications.
+In Section 6, we study the action of $\K^\vee$ on $\K^{\rm l.w.}$ and discuss its applications.
+2mm

+{\bf Acknowledgement} The author would like to thank the referee for careful reading of the first manuscript and many helpful comments on it.